 Research is still ongoing into exactly why some people get IBS.
 It may be that their gut is especially sensitive to stress or certain foods.

-Experiencing pain and cramps in the lower abdomen are two of the main symptoms of IBS.
+Pain and cramping in the lower abdomen can be symptoms of conditions ranging from minor to serious.
+They are two of the main symptoms of IBS.

 People with IBS may experience excessive gas.
 Doctors do not know the exact reason for this, though there are several theories.

 Another theory is that people with IBS are less able to tolerate and transport gas in their gut, which leads to a feeling of gassiness.

 Gas often accompanies other symptoms, such as bloating, constipation, and belching.
 If the onset occurs half an hour after eating, it could be due to IBS.
 Doctors may screen for celiac disease in this case.

 - difficulty or pain when swallowing